TRiley1/TRiley1/README.md

 **🛠️ Currently Working On**

 I'm currently working on a web scraper that gathers articles related to my interests – from coding to sports.
-Built with the intention of gathering my interests in one personalised location.
+Built with the intention of having my interests in one personalised location.

 **🎮 Gaming and 🎬 Film**